vishalrastogi13/tag-update-action-copy/README.md

 # tag-update-action

-Test - version update patch only
+This serves actions to be used by dynamic config clients repo for tag version update